The Mix (Kraftwerk album)

-The Mix is the tenth studio album by German electronic music band Kraftwerk.
-It was released on 11 June 1991 through Kling Klang and EMI in Europe and through Elektra Records in North America.
-It features entirely re-arranged and re-recorded versions of a selection of songs which had originally appeared on their albums Autobahn (1974) through Electric Café (1986).
-Some of the songs, such as "The Robots" and "Radioactivity", featured new additional melodies and/or lyrics.
+The Mix is the tenth studio album by the German electronic music band Kraftwerk.
+It was released on 10 June 1991 by Kling Klang and EMI in Europe and by Elektra Records in North America.
+It features entirely re-arranged and re-recorded versions of a selection of songs which had originally appeared on Kraftwerk's albums Autobahn (1974) through Electric Café (1986).
+Some of the songs, such as "The Robots" and "Radioactivity", feature new additional melodies and/or lyrics.

 Background

 In 1990, Kraftwerk had made a return to the stage, following a nine-year hiatus from touring.
-Ralf Hütter stated in interviews that he regarded The Mix as a type of "live" album, as it captured the results of the band's continual digital improvisations in their Kling Klang studio.
+Ralf Hütter stated in interviews that he regarded The Mix as a type of "live" album, as it captured the results of the band's continual digital improvisations in their Kling Klang Studio.
 The versions of songs on The Mix subsequently became staples of the band's live set.

-Karl Bartos stated in a 1998 interview with Sound on Sound that the original idea for The Mix was to release a "best of" compilation, a suggestion from Bob Kratzner at their U.S. record label, Elektra Records.
+Karl Bartos stated in a 1998 interview with Sound on Sound that the original idea for The Mix was to release a "best of" compilation, a suggestion from Bob Krasnow at the band's U.S. record label, Elektra Records.
 Bartos elaborated that the idea "didn't really appeal to [Ralf], so he came up with the idea of making a remix record.
 He was really thinking ahead, but I think if you made the original record, you shouldn't do the remix yourself.
 Somebody else should have done it."
 In a 1991 interview with Melody Maker, Hütter said that "Kraftwerk is always a work-in-progress.
 We have no five-year plan.
 It's all about what's happening in the music, the zeitfenster at the time.
 So our Mix album is about these times, the remixing, cutting up and regeneration of old tracks."
-During this period, the band were converting their Kling Klang studio to digital, transferring their sound library from 24-track analogue tape to disc, which factored into the album's creation.
+During this period, the band was converting their Kling Klang studio to digital, transferring its sound library from 24-track analogue tape to disc, which factored into the album's creation.
 This conversion project proved to be an ongoing task, as new upgrades and equipment were continually made available in the years following the album project.

 Bartos stated that he was responsible for "all of the programming" on the record but went uncredited.
-The prolonged production period for the album led band members Wolfgang Flür and, later, Bartos to leave the group, prior to the release of the album.
+The prolonged production period for the album led band members Wolfgang Flür and, later, Bartos to leave the group before its release.
 They were replaced by Fritz Hilpert and Fernando Abrantes.